-Workload Account Information Exchange Free/Busy A user account with a provisioned mailbox and a set timezone.
-An attendee user account with a provisioned mailbox and set timezone.
+Workload Account Information A user account with a provisioned mailbox and a set timezone.
+Exchange Free/Busy An attendee user account with a provisioned mailbox and set timezone.
 The first user should have the rights to check the free/busy status of the attendee.
 If the user accounts are in different organizations, the attendee's organization calendars must be accessible from the organizer's organization.
 Exchange Online Up to 30 robots can use one account.
 You need a user account with a provisioned mailbox and a set timezone.
 Exchange Server The user account that connects to the Exchange server must be a member of the "View-Only Organization Management" security group in the Active Directory.
-Exchange MAPI A user account with a provisioned mailbox and a set timezone.
-An attendee user account with a provisions mailbox and set timezone.
-The first user should have the rights to check the free/busy status of the attendee.
+A user account with a provisioned mailbox and a set timezone.
+Exchange MAPI An attendee user account with a provisions mailbox and set timezone.
+2.0.00.00 The first user should have the rights to check the free/busy status of the attendee.
 If the user accounts are in different organizations, the attendee's organization calendars must be accessible from the organizer's organization.
 Mail Routing A user account with a provisioned mailbox and a set timezone.

-A user account with the intended Microsoft 365 application provisioned.
+Workload Account Information A user account with the intended Microsoft 365 application provisioned.
 Office 365 Web Apps The account must be cloud-only (ADFS is not supported) The account must be licensed for the intended Office 365 application One Drive A user account with OneDrive provisioned.
 Up to 30 robots can use one account.

-Workload Account Information Teams Advanced requires two user accounts.
+Teams Advanced requires two user accounts.
 These accounts can be used by up to five robots.
 If you are deploying more than five robots, you must create additional accounts.
 The accounts must meet the following requirements: The accounts must be licensed for Teams.
-The accounts must belong to same tenant. • A private team is automatically created at the first Teams/Teams scan of a robot.
-The user accounts must be set as the Advanced Teams admins.
-Tip: If you are monitoring Teams Advanced from multiple locations, use separate credentials for the robots at each location.
-You need two accounts per robot. • The accounts must be cloud only, as ADFS is not Teams Video
+The accounts must belong to same tenant.
+Teams Advanced A private team is automatically created at the first scan of a robot.
+The user accounts must be set as the Teams admins.
+Tip: If you are monitoring Teams Advanced from multiple regions-for example, if you are using Microsoft 365 Multi-Geo- use separate credentials for the robots at each location.
+This workload requires a Teams user account with a Teams Phone license at each location.
+The accounts you create must be dedicated to Teams Phone.
+Teams allows a user to participate in one call at a time; therefore, you cannot use these same credentials to test other workloads.
+Teams Phone In addition to these accounts, this workload requires an external phone number that is set to auto-answer or Interactive Voice Response (IVR) service.
+Ensure that the external phone number is not assigned to a Teams user; if it is assigned to a Teams users, Teams will automatically convert the call to cloud call and will not use Teams Phone.
+The accounts cannot use MFA for this workload.

+Workload Account Information

+Teams Video You need two accounts per robot.

+The accounts must be cloud only; ADFS is not supported.

-- supported. - The accounts must be licensed for Teams. - The accounts must belong to the same tenant. - The accounts must have provisioned calendars.
+The accounts must be licensed for Teams.

+The accounts must belong to the same tenant.

+The accounts must have provisioned calendars.